aptech/docs/docs/data-management/programmatic-import.rst

 Specify the row containing the variable names in a text or Excel file
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-By default, :func:`loadd` assumes that the first line of an Excel or delimited text file contains the variable names.
+By default, :func:`loadd` assumes that if variable names are included in an Excel or delimited text file, they will be in the first row.
 The *header_row* member of the ``loadFileControl`` structure allows you to control which row is interpreted as variable names.

 For example consider a file containing: